QianyiWu/Awesome-Object-Compositional-INR/README.md

 #### :high_brightness: This project is still ongoing, pull requests are welcomed!!

-If you have any suggestions (missing papers, new papers, key researchers or typos), please feel free to edit and pull a request.
+If you have any suggestions (missing papers, new papers or typos), please feel free to edit and pull a request.
 Just letting me know the title of papers can also be a big contribution to me.
 You can do this by opening issues.
+#### :star: If you find this repo useful, welcome to star it.

 ## Papers
 ### Learning from a single scene